venkateshpullaganti/commercialstreet/README.md

     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.mysql', # your database
-            'NAME': 'storefront', # name of the db 'HOST': 'localhost',  # where the db is running 'USER': 'root',       # user name
+            'NAME': 'commercialstreet', # name of the db 'HOST': 'localhost',  # where the db is running 'USER': 'root',       # user name
             'PASSWORD': 'admin123'# user password